he pope is about to crown a kneeling emperor. The pope lets the emperor kiss his feet,

 if not at first, then in later issues.

-with or without two devils.
+both with and without devils.

 Variations: Aldegrever makes a free interpretation as usual and has also removed